JaneWu423/NeOff_revised/README.md

 # NeOff

-The NeOff Extension is a browser extension that brings a vibrant and neon-inspired experience to your web browsing.
+The NeOff Extension is a Chrome browser extension that brings a vibrant and neon-inspired experience to your web browsing.
 It allows users to explore top shared websites, generate random sites, and actively share their own favorite websites with others.

 ## Features